 Of all of the benefits of destination club membership, one of the most intangible is the services provided by the club concierges.
 Available to assist with just about any request that members have, these concierges have fulfilled many ordinary and extraordinary requests throughout the years.
-M Private Residences, a Canadian equity destination club, offers private concierges they call Mbassadors.
+Destination M, a Canadian equity destination club, offers private concierges they call Mbassadors.
 These Mbassadors have extensive knowledge of the local area and are available to help with virtually any and all members' requests.

 Like a traditional resort concierge, the destination club concierge is often asked for basic requests like reservations for hard-to-get-into restaurants, tickets for sporting events, theater tickets, arranging for tours, and booking spa treatments.

 However, destination club concierges also work on more out-of-the-ordinary requests.
 David Clarke, a concierge at Destination M for almost 10 years, describes many different requests such as helping find grown kids rent a place in London while in college, assisting another member to find a home to purchase in London, and planning parties.
 David Clarke was also asked to help organize a Christmas celebration for one member.
 According to Clarke, "It was easy for me to buy the food items that I have for my own Xmas lunch - turkey and all the trimmings!
 In addition, the member wanted the flat decorated, so I had to source and decorate a tree.
 Presents - I was given outlines and a rough budget.
 I did research in advance and sent through suggestions to the members in advance of making any purchases, and they loved the shortlist I sent through which really helped them decide on the perfect gifts".